 Approximate Population: 6,000,000

 Affiliation: Sunlord Alliance

-Geography There are three very notable features of the Kingdom of Runelaw: first the city of Tereken which is probably one of the most influential city in the world, second the massive amounts of ruins from the time of the True Race that adorn the entire extent of the land, third the mesmerizing Orange Cliffs which stretch most of the coast between Tereken and Beruben.
+There are three notable features of the Kingdom of Runelaw: first the city of Tereken which is arguably the most influential city in the world, second the massive amounts of ruins from the time of the True Race that adorn the entire extent of the land, third the mesmerizing Orange Cliffs which stretch most of the coast between Tereken and Beruben.
 The land which receives a large amount of rainfall is surprisingly fertile as many of the old irrigation systems keep the steeper sections intact and free of erosion.